JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 }
 ```

-It’s empty!
+It's empty!
 There are no fixed requirements of what should be in a `package.json` file, for an application.
 The only requirement is that it respects the JSON format, otherwise it cannot be read by programs that try to access its properties programmatically.

-If you’re building a Node.js package that you want to distribute over `npm` things change radically, and you must have a set of properties that will help other people use it.
-We’ll see more about this later on.
+If you're building a Node.js package that you want to distribute over `npm` things change radically, and you must have a set of properties that will help other people use it.
+We'll see more about this later on.

 This is another package.json: